Jorge L. Chinea

-He has researched or lectured in Guyana, Mexico, Brazil, the Dominican Republic, Cuba, Ecuador, Ireland, Spain and Austria.
+He has researched or lectured in Guyana, Mexico, Brazil, Colombia, Ecuador, the Dominican Republic, Cuba, Puerto Rico, Ireland, Spain and Austria.
 He has been awarded grants from the National Endowment for the Humanities, the Andrew W. Mellon Foundation, the Society for Irish Latin American Studies and the Spanish Ministry of Science and Innovation.
 He is a former resident scholar of the U.S. Library of Congress (Winter 2000) and former contributing editor for the Handbook of Latin American Studies (2002-2008).

 Latin American History, Colonial Period; Caribbean History, Colonial and Modern Periods; Immigration; African Diaspora; Ethnohistory; Latino/a Studies

 - Ph.D., Latin American History, University of Minnesota, 1994

 - M.A., History/Chicano Studies Minor, Suny-Binghamton, 1983